 Foreclosure Diversion Program

-The Foreclosure Diversion Program (FDP) in the Maine courts gives lenders and homeowners in foreclosure a chance to explore other options and work out their differences.
-In mediation both parties, with the help of a neutral mediator, talk about whether it is possible to avoid a foreclosure on the property.
-Some other options include a loan modification or short sale.
+The Foreclosure Diversion Program (FDP) in the Maine courts gives lenders and homeowners in foreclosure a chance to look at other options to work out their case.
+In mediation, both parties, with the help of a neutral mediator, talk about whether it is possible to avoid a foreclosure.
+Some options might be to change the terms of the loan or to sell the home to pay the debt.

 How Do I...?